nikitavoloboev/data/docs/notes/inlang-git-sdk-rfc.md

 You can instead run git-sdk [in a browser](https://github.com/petersalomonsen/wasm-git#use-in-browser-without-a-webworker).
 The package will be making async requests to `lg2.wasm` by passing the required commands.

 The difficulty is with bundling the `.wasm` file with the package.
-This is currently being explored [here](https://github.com/nikitavoloboev/git-sdk) using rollup to bundle everything.
+Can use rollup for this.

 ##### Running GitSDK WASM in Node